 Oahu’s #1 Pipe Repair Service

-Are you looking for an honest and reliable plumbing specialist to repair your pipes on Oahu?
+Are you looking for an honest and reliable plumbing specialist to repair your pipes?
 At 535 Plumbing, we offer professional plumbing services for all residential plumbing, emergency plumbing, commercial plumbing, and new construction plumbing.
 Our team of experienced plumbers can detect leaks throughout your home without ripping out the walls or floor.
 Contact us today at (808) 300-0535 for all of your plumbing needs.